benedict-96/Cemracs2023/paper/src/results.md

 # Experimental results

-We now compare three different neural network architectures that we all train on the data coming from a rigid body (see [The rigid body](@ref)).
+We now compare three different neural network architectures that we all train on data coming from a rigid body (see [The rigid body](@ref)).
 Those architectures are:

 | architecture    | `n_linear` | `n_blocks` | L | total number of parameters |
 | :-------------  |:---------: |:---------: |:-:|:-------------------------: |